-- Wall Face: Refer to "Retaining Wall Guideline" for approved coursing patterns.
-All stones laid in a course must be laid in the wall as they would lay on the ground.
-The frequent use of leveling stones (chinking) is encouraged. - Wall Corner: Wall corner must be laid so that the vertical courses interlock (Toothing), thereby showing the full dimension of the stones used.
-See Retaining Wall Guideline for a more detailed explanation of corners.
-Corners are required to reflect the full depth of the stone and give the appearance of load bearing masonry. - Prohibitions: Stacked mortar joints at any inside or outside corner or at the surround of an opening
+- Wall Face: Refer to "Retaining Wall Guidelines" for approved coursing patterns.
+All stones that are laid in a course shall be laid in the wall as they would lay on the ground.
+The frequent use of leveling stones is encouraged. - Wall Corner: Wall corner must be laid so that the vertical courses interlock (Toothing), thereby showing the full dimension of the stones used.
+See Retaining Wall Guidelines for a more detailed explanation of corners.
+Corners shall reflect the full depth of the stone and give the appearance of load bearing masonry. - Prohibitions: Stacked mortar joints at any inside or outside corner or at the surround of an opening